some-natalie/some-natalie/_posts/2022-10-18-dependabot-on-rhel-docker.md

 sudo usermod -aG docker azureuser
 ```

 > :information_source: Yes, that's the CentOS repository, not RHEL.
-Docker only publishes official RPMs for RHEL for the IBM z platform (s390x CPU architecture) - which coincidentally, GitHub does not publish a runner agent for.
-The x86_64 binaries work just fine in RHEL 8.6 and 9.0.
+Docker only publishes official RPMs for RHEL for the IBM z platform (`s390x` CPU architecture) - which coincidentally, GitHub does not publish a runner agent for.
+The `x86_64` binaries work just fine in RHEL.

 Now let's reboot for both the new firewall backend and for the new user group to take effect.
 Log back in and test that Docker is working.